-Zeeland Board of Public Works (ZBPW) is a municipally owned and operated electric generating station consisting of seven (7) duel fuel engines.
-All of the engines have the capability to burn both diesel fuel and natural gas, and is primarily used for peaking.
-Diesel fuel is used for ignition of the internal combustion engines, and then they switch over to natural gas.
+Zeeland Board of Public Works (ZBPW) is a municipally owned and operated electric generating station consisting of seven (7) dual fuel engines.
+All of the engines have the capability to burn both diesel fuel and natural gas, and are primarily used for peaking.
+Low sulfur diesel fuel is used for ignition of the internal combustion engines, and then they switch over to natural gas.
 The total capacity for the seven (7) units combined is approximately 24,000 kW.
 All of the engines utilize catalytic oxidation to control emissions.